Taking bookings for 2022 from November!

 - Protected sites and wildlife law (tutorial)

-During this initial course you will also have sessions on career planning, goal-setting and guidance on background reading, getting experience and working on your CV.
-Throughout the week there will be plenty of opportunities to chat to the tutors and to ask lots of questions.
+Throughout the week there will be plenty of opportunities to chat to the tutor and to ask lots of questions.

-Part 2 – Additional Field Courses (Standard And PLUS)
+Part 3 – Additional Field or online Courses

-As well as the core courses covered in part one, students can choose three other courses (1 or 2 days each) according to their existing skill levels and specific interests:
+As well as the core courses covered in part one, students can choose three other courses (1 or 2 days each) according to their existing skill levels and specific interests.
+Options include:

 - Badgers and development